 Contributing

-Contributing Help on the dbi-users Mailing List
+The dbi-users Mailing List

 The dbi-users mailing list is the heart of the DBI user community.
 There are typically over two thousand users subscribed, ranging from novices to experienced users and driver developers.
 Messages are on-topic and the list is widely regarded as being of very high quality.
 It's a great way to learn about the DBI and, as you learn from the list and your own experience, you can help others along their path.

-Contributing Changes and Enhancements
+Changes and Enhancements

 Sponsoring a DBI Enhancement